TitusKCoder/Text-Editor/README.md

 Text editior application.
 The editor reads javascript syntax, works offline, can be installed, and follows progressive web application guidelines

-My main motivation for this project is
+My main motivation for this project is convenience

 ## Table of Contents